aronbencsiknu/KV6003-thesis/README.md

-# Detecting Stock Market Manipulation using Deep Spiking Neural Networks
+# Detecting Stock Market Manipulation Usu

 This is the practical work for my undergraduate thesis at Northumbria University, Newcastle.
 <details>